 Porsche Panamera hybrid running costs

-The Panamera hybrid models' petrol-electric powertrain gives them very competitive running costs compared to purely petrol-powered rivals of similar price and performance.
+The Panamera hybrid models' petrol-electric powertrain gives them very competitive running costs compared with purely petrol-powered rivals of similar price and performance.

 Keep the battery topped up and use the electric range as much as possible and your fuel bills will be surprisingly low.
 Some other costs will be hefty, such as insurance and servicing, but low CO2 emissions mean company-car drivers lucky enough to be able to choose a Panamera hybrid will make big annual savings.

 No two ways about it – the Panamera hybrid is going to be expensive to insure.
 The 4 E-Hybrid models are in insurance group 49 and the Turbo S E-Hybrids are in group 50 – the two highest insurance groups there are.